-A good friend and great musician, songwriter and guitar player, Jim Lawrence, who comes often to our DMH Unplugged Nights, came this month with my Dad’s 1930 Gibson acoustic guitar, wonderfully restored.
-He played amazing, as he always plays and all I could think of was my Dad starting me in music and guiding me all of those years and I KNEW he was right there, in spirit, beside me, listening to his guitar, and telling me, “It’s all going to be great David.
+A good friend and great musician, songwriter and guitar player, Jim Lawrence, had my Dad’s 1930 Gibson acoustic guitar, wonderfully restored.
+He played on our DMH Stage and all I could think of was my Dad starting me in music and guiding me all of these years and I KNEW he was right there, in spirit, beside me, listening to his guitar, and telling me, “It’s all going to be great David.
 You are living my dream.
 You are making this work.
 I’m so proud of you!” and my eyes just began to flood without control.
-Thanks for a “priceless gift Jim.
+Thanks for a “priceless memory Jim!

 Thank you DAD…….